strandwitz/Plotting-and-Data-Processing/README.md

 # Plotting-and-Data-Processing
 ...
 Should contain all scripts/programs/routines that are used to plot and/or process data.
-Data is divided by instrument/measurement type
+Data is divided by instrument/measurement type and include:

+1. HS LEIS